Trust4AI/MUSE/README.md

             OPENAI_API_KEY=<YOUR_OPENAI_API_KEY>
             NODE_ENV=local
             ```
         2. For the use of **GEMMA**, fill in the `.env` file the `GENERATOR_MODEL` environment variable with `gemma` value.
-In case you want to use a deployed GEMMA instance, fill in the `.env` file the `GEMMA_HOST` environment variable with the host of the GEMMA instance, otherwise, leave it empty.
+In case you want to use a deployed GEMMA instance, add the `GEMMA_HOST` environment variable with the host of the GEMMA instance, otherwise, leave it empty.

             ```.env
             PORT=8000